The Electrical and Computer Engineering department offers two graduate degree programs:

 - MECE Program: October 1

-Notice of acceptance for spring PhD and MECE admission is usually made around the end of November.
+Notice of acceptance for spring PhD and MECE admission will be rendered within two weeks of application submission.

 In the selection of prospective graduate students in the Department of Electrical and Computer Engineering, all available material is carefully evaluated, particularly: